 - pain, tenderness, or swelling of the foot or leg

 - pains in the chest, groin, or legs, especially in the calves of the legs

 - stomach pain

-- sudden loss of coordination
+- sudden loss of coordination or slurred speech

 - unusual tiredness or weakness